frontity/frontity/packages/types/README.md

 ## Install

 This package is not meant to be installed individually.
-It is an [internal dependency](https://www.npmjs.com/browse/depended/@frontity/types) dependency of [`frontity`](https://github.com/frontity/frontity/tree/dev/packages/frontity) package.
-It is [publicly exported](https://github.com/frontity/frontity/blob/dev/packages/frontity/types/index.ts) by [`frontity`](https://github.com/frontity/frontity/tree/dev/packages/frontity) package
+The types defined in `@frontity/types` are meant to be used through [`frontity`](https://github.com/frontity/frontity/tree/dev/packages/frontity) package (from which we can import these [types](https://github.com/frontity/frontity/blob/dev/packages/frontity/types/index.ts)).

 ## Usage